Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The residential Water Pollution Control Authority (WPCA) User Rate per Centum Cubic Feet (CCF) for Fiscal 2020 is $5.74.
-A single fixed residential Unit Charge of $33.00per quarter is billed every resident with access to the sewer system.
+The residential Water Pollution Control Authority (WPCA) User Rate per Centum Cubic Feet (CCF) for Fiscal 2021 is $5.904.
+A single fixed residential Unit Charge of $33.000 per quarter is billed every resident with access to the sewer system.
 Residents not connected are not exempt from this cost.

 The number of CCFs each dwelling generates is determined by the amount of water coming into the house.
 That consumption is measured by their water meters and billed quarterly.
 The consumption plus the Unit Charge determines the total sewer user bill.

 Example: Water consumption of 21 CCF multiplied $5.904 equals $123.984 plus the Unit Charge $33.00 equals $156.984 for the quarter.